fenago/Grokking-Deep-Learning/Lab_8.md

 neural networks (RNNs).

 In this lab, we’ll build a word-embedding algorithm and demonstrate why it increases the accuracy of NLP algorithms.
-In the next chapter, we’ll create a recurrent neural network and demonstrate why it’s so effective at predicting across sequences.
+In the next lab, we’ll create a recurrent neural network and demonstrate why it’s so effective at predicting across sequences.

 It’s also worth mentioning the key role that NLP (perhaps using deep learning) plays in the